patchew-project/qemu/docs/system/deprecated.rst

 Neither the ``nettle`` library, or the built-in cryptography provider are supported on FIPS enabled hosts.

+``opened`` property of ``rng-*`` objects (since 6.0.0)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The only effect of specifying ``opened=on`` in the command line or QMP ``object-add`` is that the device is opened immediately, possibly before all other options have been processed.
+This will either have no effect (if ``opened`` was the last option) or cause errors.
+The property is therefore useless and should not be specified.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------